davidebianchi03/codebox/README.md

 ## Connect to workspace container

 You can connect to a running workspace container using [**codebox-cli**](https://github.com/davidebianchi03/codebox-cli).
 Use official [**VS Code Extension**](https://github.com/davidebianchi03/codebox-cli) to open any workspace in VS Code with a single click.

-## Disclaimer

-This project is built upon devcontainers but is not affiliated with or endorsed by Microsoft or the devcontainers development team.